AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 2. New-AzRoleDefinition -InputFile avx_rbac_role.json

 Step2.
-Add role assignment in Azure portal.
+Add a role assignment in the Azure portal.

 In Azure portal->Subscriptions->Access Control(IAM)->Add->Add role assignment->Select Aviatrix Resource Role as Role -> Select Service Principle-> Save

 Step3.
-Use the Service Principle to create an Azure ARM account in Aviatrix portal
+Use the Service Principle to create an Azure ARM account in the Aviatrix portal

 How do I upgrade software?